remark plugin to generate a list of contributors.

 const file = await remark()

-.use(remarkGfm) // Required: add support for tables (a GFM feature).
+.use(remarkGfm) // This is needed to add support for tables (a GFM feature).

 .use(remarkContributors)